Toward Self-learning End-to-End Task-Oriented Dialog Systems

-Deployed task bots need learn to deal with new tasks, \ie task definition changes, as user requirements or environment evolve.
-Training task bots to adapt to a new environment requires high-quality annotated task-specific dialog corpora, which is expensive to collect and annotate.
-Machine teaching is already shown as an effective task bot training paradigm, which enables dialog authors to visualize dialogs, ``teach" deployed task bots with new knowledge through active conversing \cite{simard2017machine, williams2017demonstration, shukla2020conversation}.
-Therefore, we leverage machine teaching to generate a certain number of annotated task-specific dialogs in a new domain with minimal human corrections.

-We implement machine teaching via Conversational Learner (CL) \cite{shukla2020conversation}.
-The teaching process is conducted in three steps: $(\RN{1})$ The trained task bot is deployed online to fulfill the given goals by interacting with real users, leaving a handful of human-bot dialog session logs. $(\RN{2})$ Human experts select a few representative failed dialogs to construct training examples in new domains by adding new action templates, introducing new slot-value pairs, correcting inappropriate responses and annotations (\ie belief states). $(\RN{3})$ The deployed task bot (\ie both the dialog model and reward model) is trained on these training examples continually (\ie both the dialog model and reward model), which enables the deployed task bot to handle task definitions changes, and user behaviour changes through RL refining in new iterations.
+To handle the queries about new functions in additional dialog turns, we need to introduce new slot-value pairs, action templates, \etc (An example is in Appendix \ref{sec:task_extension}.)
+Machine teaching is an efficient approach to training task bots \cite{simard2017machine, williams2017demonstration}.
+In this paper, we implement machine teaching via Conversational Learner (CL) \cite{shukla2020conversation}.
+The teaching process is conducted in three steps: $(\RN{1})$ The trained task bot is deployed online to fulfill the given goals by interacting with real users, leaving a handful of human-bot dialog logs. $(\RN{2})$ Human experts select a few representative failed dialogs to construct training examples with new functions by adding new action templates, introducing new slot-value pairs, correcting inappropriate responses and annotations (\ie belief states). $(\RN{3})$ The deployed task bot (\ie both dialog model and reward model) is trained on these training examples to handle new functions.